atomicwelding/ddm-edu/README.md

 # ddm-edu

-DDM python Package for educational purposes.
+DDM python package for educational purposes.
 Refer to simd-ddm for efficient DDM software.

 # usage